IEfiwm/CircleCDN/README.md

 # CircleCDN

-CircleCDN is a project that [brief description of what the project does].
+CircleCDN is a project that manage your files.

 ## Table of Contents